 The more glowing ratings and reviews a product has on an online retail site like Amazon, the higher they show up in search results.
 Honest merchants and small businesses that use the platform are often crushed by the duplicitous dealings of competition, the Washington Post reports.

 Sometimes, however, the tables turn on those brands that use fake online reviews on their own websites.
 For instance, Google penalizes businesses that request their employees write favorable reviews.
 How?
 Generally, Google’s algorithm likely detects that the reviews come from one IP address or a small, defined location and remove that site from search results.

 Plus, consumers that suspect a company employs fake reviews to amp up their site may call out the business, exposing the lie to other potential customers.
 That business quickly loses trust and credibility among its target market.

 While online reviews are important and often act as a powerful tool to convert site visitors into customers, using fake reviews is unethical at best and illegal at worst.
 Luckily, there are perfectly reasonable and principled ways to encourage customers to leave reviews for your company’s products or services.

 Social media and email marketing offer the ability to constantly engage with your company’s following.
 These channels serve as perfect vessels to request reviews from your best marketers – legitimate customers.
-Add a footnote in a weekly newsletter to encourage subscribers to leave a rating and review next time they visit the site.
+Add a footnote in a weekly newsletter to encourage subscribers to leave a rating and review.
 Post a similar callout on your social channels.